dosipod/SrWiki/Digital-Microphone-Hookup.md

 ### use a second esp32 as bluetooth audio to I2S device

 In principle, its possible to have a second ESP32 that provides sound input to WLED via I2S.
-Some useful pieces:

 * some interesting explanations on the I2S bus: https://diyi0t.com/i2s-sound-tutorial-for-esp32

 ![I2S networks](https://diyi0t.com/wp-content/uploads/2020/08/I2S-Network-Components.png)